IPGP/autorino/docs/_sources/config_files_nutshell.md.txt

 It contains the site-specific information and configuration under the main `station` block.
 Then, it is organized in different sub-blocks:
+* `environment`: global settings for the GNSS data processing environment, including paths to software tools and general application settings.
+  * `conv_software_paths`: paths to GNSS raw data converters
+  * `general`: general settings for the configuration file
+* `include`: list of the configuration files to include in the current configuration file, see next section.
 * `site`: site's name, its coordinates, and metadata
-* `include`: list of the configuration files to include in the current configuration file, see next section.
 * `device`: manually define the device's (receiver and antenna) characteristics if metadata are not provided in `site` block
 * `access` : connexion protocols, login and password etc...